opnsense/docs/source/manual/how-tos/sslvpn_client.rst

 from OpenVPN Technologies.

 Go to :menuselection:`VPN --> OpenVPN --> Client Export` and select the newly created VPN server from the list.
-Leave everything default and Download the inline **OpenVPN Connect** configuration from the list of export options under **Client Install Packages**.
+Leave everything default and Download the inline **File only** configuration from the list of export options under **Export type**.

 Import the hostname-udp-1194-ios-config.ovpn file into OpenVPN Connect.
 Clicking the file should be enough to get it imported.
 When asked for an application